Johnny Marr plays Smiths classics with Andy Rourke at Madison Square Garden

 At Friday night’s gig in New York City, Marr welcomed Smiths bassist Andy Rourke to the stage for the final two songs of his short set, playing ‘There Is A Light That Never Goes Out’ and ‘How Soon Is Now?’.
 He then also joined The Killers for ‘This Charming Man’ and ‘Mr Brightside’ later in the evening.

-Watch footage from the evening below below.
+Watch footage from the evening below.

 We got a mini-Smiths reunion at Madison Square Garden!
 Johnny Marr just brought up Andy Rourke for There Is A Light That Never Goes Out@mainlyoasis pic.twitter.com/irPi6lNR5L